The Big Lez Show: The Mike Nolan Show

 Looking to capitalise on the great success of The Big Lez Show, Comedy Central Australia contacted the show's creators and asked them to create a spin-off of the series.
 A five episode show entitled The Mike Nolan Show was created by Wright, Whear and Hollis and was broadcast on YouTube and Comedy Central Australia's website, premiering on 10 June 2016.
+It ended on 13 October 2016 YouTube.

 The Mike Nolan Show takes the form of a mockumentary, wherein a film crew and interviewer follow The Big Lez Show character Mike Nolan around his day-to-day life.
 The show follows Mike in some of his various jobs, as well as showing him socialising with many never-before-seen characters such as Crazy Steve.
 The show also features appearances from several other main characters of The Big Lez Show, such as Lez, Sassy, Donny and Clarence.
 The events that take place in The Mike Nolan Show chronologically take place before the first episode of The Big Lez Show.

 Mike Nolan's Long Weekend

 In May 2019 a new 5 episode spin-off show entitled Mike Nolan’s Long Weekend was announced.
 The show takes place 1 year and 6 months after the events of Choomah Island 3: Denouement.
-The series premiered on Vimeo on 9 August 2019 and then on YouTube on 16 August 2019.
+The series premiered on Vimeo on 9 August 2019 and then on YouTube on 16 August 2019, the final episode was uploaded to YouTube on 20 August 2019 YouTube.

 The Mini-Series takes place over 3 days and, just like "The Mike Nolan Show" presents itself in the form of a "mockumentary."
 The show features characters such as Crazy Steve, Bill the Bartender, Nigel the pub owner as well as characters from The Big Lez Show including Sassy, Donny, Clarence and Quinton.

-Sassy The Sasquatch
+Sassy the Sasquatch

 On 27 February 2022, Jarrad posted a teaser of a new series on Instagram which shows Sassy walking in a field.
 On 23 May 2022, a trailer for the new series was uploaded to YouTube.
 The series was given the title, Sassy The Sasquatch, after the titular character.
 The series debuted on 27 June 2022 and ended on 3 October 2022.
+The final episode aired on 2 October 2022.

+A compilation of all episodes was uploaded 16 November 2022.

+The Donny and Clarence Show

+On 28 March 2024, a trailer teaser for a new six part mini series was posted to YouTube, showing Donny and Clarence doing various activities while Clarence sings "It's the Donny and Clarence show".
+The series debuted on 5 April 2024.
+The final episode aired on 17 April 2024.